|

 the opportunity for precipitation of cholesterol crystals.

-Progesterone has been shows to inhibit discharge of bile from the
+shows to inhibit discharge of bile from the gallbladder.

 Other risk